Did you know that distracted driving kills approximately 9 individuals each and every day?

 “Don’t text and drive (Vodafone)”

 Vodafone launched a campaign to spread awareness about the dangers of texting and driving.
 The campaign consisted of a screenshot of a mobile phone with a variety of emojis describing how difficult it is to text and drive at the same time.
-You can visit this link to view the mobile phone screenshot.

 “In a split second, you could ruin your future, injure or kill others, and tear a hole in the heart of everyone who loves you.”